 Children move up the chart for exceptional effort the adults want to highlight.
-If a child makes it to the top of the chart and ends the day there they will receive special recognition from the class teacher.
+If a child makes it to the top of the chart and ends the day on the 'smiley face' they receive special recognition from the class teacher.

-They move down the chart if they display disruptive behaviour (for example talking when they shouldn't be and ignoring warnings to stop).
+They move down the chart when they display disruptive behaviour (for example talking when they shouldn't be and ignoring warnings to stop).
 Moving down shows them visually that they are falling below the attitude and effort required for productive learning and acts as a warning that they need to regulate their behaviour.